miikara/git_meeting/README.md

 # git_meeting
-I will try to create a merge conflict
+I will really try to create a merge conflict